AnkitSingh60/YouTube-App-Clone/README.md

  ### End Notes 📑
-In this project we were tried to achieve a near to perfect clone of the original website as much as possible.
-This entire journey of has given us experiences and we have learned lots of things by applying to the real website and it gave us a lot of confidence.
+In this project i tried to achieve a near to perfect clone of the original website as much as possible.
+This entire journey of has given me experiences and i have learned lots of things by applying to the real website and it gave me a lot of confidence.

   ## Its a solo project done by me only❤️😇